ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 Thus:

 - The universe is not a mechanical system, but a living field of coherent translation.
-- Energy is not a property of matter; matter is a condition of energetic translation.
+- Energy is not a property of matter; matter is a condition of energetic translation *condensed* into physical properties.
-- Consciousness is not produced by the brain; the brain is a receiver-modulator of topological coherence within the C-domain.
+- Consciousness is not produced by the brain; the brain is a receiver-modulator of topological coherence within the C-domain and a respective group of C-energy Units *(i.e. the non-physical spiritual or C-body)*.

 ---